 As long as you have a library card, you can access all the free entertainment and educational videos this app has to offer.
 Most of the content choices on Kanopy are similar to what patrons of a well-stocked library would expect: well-selected, award-winning films; independent and foreign films; popular kids' and adults' TV series; educational shows.
 The animated books are top-quality, with classics from producers such as Scholastic and Weston Woods.

-MarcoPolo World School.
-Free to try, then $5.99 per month; age 4 and up
+MarcoPolo World School; free to try, then $9.99 per month; ages 4 and up

-Start with a Book.
-Free; age 6 and up.
+Start with a Book; free; ages 6 and up

-DIY.
-Free and fee-based; age 7 and up.
+DIY; free and fee-based; ages 7 and up

 The folks behind the maker movement offer weekly camps based on themes such as Far Out Future and Flight.
 You get a PDF with daily activities that support the theme, such as making slime and designing and flying kites.